cablelabs/lpwanserver/docs/overview/architecture.md

   different DeviceProfile.

 - **Networks** - The remote networks that the LPWAN Server uses to configure and access data from Devices.
-A Network has a base URL for communications with the Network, a NetworkType, basically defining the data that is relevant to the Network, and a NetworkProtocol that defines the API used to communicate with the Network.
-In addition, the Network includes data that is used to validate access with the remote network, which is defined by the NetworkType.
+It has a NetworkType, which allows a Network to be queried for inclusion in actions on the NetworkType.
+A Network specifies a NetworkProtocol, a base URL, and a version string.
+The baseURL and version are used by the NetworkProtocol to communicate with the remote Network.
+The Network also includes credentials that are used to validate access with the remote network.
+  These values are encrypted by the system.

 - **NetworkTypes** - A way of collecting Networks into a common data configuration scheme.
-When provisioning Applications, Devices, or DeviceProfiles via the UI, the NetworkType selection enables custom UI elements that allow for providing this data.
-To allow the database to store this potential varying data, it is placed into the record as a JSON object string.
-When communicating with the REST interface, this data can be found in the Network, ApplicationNetworkTypeLink, DeviceNetworkTypeLink and DeviceProfile records.
-It is left to the caller of the REST API to provide the data expected for each NetworkType.
-This data is consumed by the NetworkProtocol for a Network to provision the remote network.
+Network Types are essentially just names, but they are used to map Applications, Devices, and DeviceProfiles to the appropriate settings for deployment on a Network of that Network Type.
+These settings are JSON objects called `networkSettings` inside of the ApplicationNetworkTypeLink, DeviceNetworkTypeLink, and DeviceProfile records.

 - **NetworkProtocols** - The software that handles communicating with a remote network using its API.
-A NetworkProtocol is coded to take the data defined by a particular NetworkType, and pass that data and other local data to the remote network in order to configure that network's companies (optional), applications, and devices.
-The system is designed to allow for the addition of new NetworkProtocols by adding the code to the system that supports the defined Javascript API and configuring the mapping of a name to that protocol via the NetworkProtocol table.
+A Network Protocol consists of a name and a pointer to the area of the code in which the Network Protocol handler is implemented.
+  All handler methods receive the Network record, which contains the base URL and a version string.
+In addition to exposing methods, Network Protocol handlers are EventEmitters, which allow them to emit events to the system.
+  Network Protocols provision Applications, Devices, and Device Profiles to remote networks.
+  They also configure application integrations and can possibly listen for device uplinks.

 - **ReportingProtocols** - The software that sends collected device data to the server specified in the Application record via some defined API.
 The system